 The Detailed Information

-References: When providing references within your research paper, the readers must be informed about the origin of the sources from where you are citing your information.
+References: When providing references in research paper you must inform the readers about the sources you used to cite this information.
 The reference page is known as the "Works Cited".
 This page is where the author gives credit to the source.
 Things that are placed within a citation include: alphabetical order of authors last name, title of article and date issued.

 Follow this format exactly: Author(s)-> "Title of Article." ->Title of Journal Volume.->Issue (Year): pages

 Electronic Sources.
 For electronic sources utilize the inventor's name and page number or area number for in-substance references.
 This is only if the information does not have page or section numbers by any methods.
 By then, you would basically include the author's name in the section after you have referred to the recorded information.

 Selecting An Appropriate Method of the In-text Citation.

 In-text citations are most times parenthetical, which means that information are always added to the end of the sentence in parentheses.
 But if you include that necessary information in the language of the sentence itself, you should not include the parenthetical citation.

 For example, if the author's name is found within the in-text citation, then there is no need to add it at the end; simply add the page number and your referencing is finished!

 Arrangement of the In-text Citation

 Having two sources from the same author may confuse the reader.
 When they check the source, they will find two different articles.
 To avoid this confusion, you must include a short title of the research citation, so the readers know which of the citations to look for.